-Grading Percentages: Two tests will be given during the semester, and there will also be a final exam, counting 20%, 20%, and 40%, respectively.
+Grading Percentages: There will be mid-term and final exams, counting 35%, and 45%, respectively.
 There is the possibility of unannounced quizzes which, if given, plus the graded problems of the problem sets assigned during the semester, will account for 20% of the grade.
 A complete, corrected set of problems turned in at the final exam can add as much as 3% to the grade.
 This addition of 3% is only appropriate for someone on the borderline between two grades.
 In this complete set of problems all graded problems must be corrected in light of any marks or classroom solutions.
 Also, all previously missing problems must be added to the set.
 No partial credit will be considered for these added points; it's all or nothing.

 - Test papers must use the notation used in the course.

 - Explain what you are doing at each step, because credit is given mainly for the method, not the answer.

 - Put a box around your final answer to help me grade your work.

 - Write only on the front side of each sheet you turn in with a test.